Secaucus High School

 Secaucus High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Secaucus, in Hudson County, in the U.S. state of New Jersey, operating as the lone secondary school of the Secaucus Board of Education.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.The school building is shared with Secaucus Middle School, also a high-ranked school in the area.

 As of the 2023–24 school year, the school had an enrollment of 627 students and 55.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.2:1.
 There were 189 students (30.1% of enrollment) eligible for free lunch and 48 (7.7% of students) eligible for reduced-cost lunch.